 2. How We Collect Personal Information

 In order to provide relocation services, CORT receives information about you from your employer, and collects information directly from you for that purpose.
-In addition to this direct contact with you and your employer, CORT also collects information through the following methods:
+In addition to this direct contact with you and your employer in writing or by phone, as described above, CORT also collects information through the following methods:

 Throughout our websites, we have provided Site visitors various forms from which they can request additional information about CORT products and services, or from which they can request to speak with a CORT customer service representative.
 On these forms, visitors are prompted to provide their names, contact information and, in some cases, other personally identifiable information pertinent to the request.

 We also collect information about the nature of your use of the Site.
 We collect this information and use it in the aggregate to monitor the Site, to improve Site offerings and for targeted promotional or marketing initiatives.
 Aggregated data are compiled into statistical and demographic information that we use, and may share with others, to show preferences of Site users in the aggregate, but not the preferences of any individual users.
 If we share this kind of aggregated data with third parties, it will not include a level of detail that would permit a third party to associate an individual user with the user's usage or preferences.
 We may combine autonomous information with personally identifiable information to identify a user in order to enforce the Website Terms & Conditions.